Highlights of the Program

 Alectra Utilities

-• Examining how fragmented IT and OT systems hinder control room and field decisions
+• Analyzing how fragmented IT and OT systems hinder control room and field decisions

 • Applying modular architectures that reduce vendor lock-in while preserving reliability